-Taekwondo/Tiny Tigers
+Taekwondo Tigers

 Many schools have some type of Pre-Kindergarten age level program.
-Many of these programs do not use standard patterns or forms, but practice blocking, striking, and kicking.
+Many of these programs do not use standard patterns or poomsae's, but practice blocking, striking, and kicking.
 Special divisions have been created for them.
 This gives them the opportunity to compete.
-Competitors will demonstrate the following and are judged as if competing in forms.
+Competitors will demonstrate the following and are judged as if competing in poomsae.
 Students in any of these programs are allowed to do the following for poomsae competition:

-- Parents/judges/instructors can coach and help as needed without any repercussions to the competitor. - The form taught for Tigers program at their school.
-If a competitor can do a complete Taeguk form they should compete in a standard division. - Regional Tiger competition can consist of whatever criteria the instructors can agree to with fairness in mind.
-Example: split the groups with 3 or 6 month of training used for groupings, doing whatever material makes sense.

-^{}For all other events, regular competition rules will apply. (e.g. Board Breaking, Sparring, Weapons)

-^{}Divisions for Taekwondo/Tiny Tigers will be determined by rank, age and size.
+- Parents/judges/instructors can coach and help as needed without any repercussions to the competitor. - The poomsae taught for Tigers program at their school.
+If a competitor can do a complete Taeguk poomsae they should compete in a standard division. - Regional Tiger competition can consist of whatever criteria the instructors can agree to with fairness in mind.
+Example: split the groups with 3 or 6 month of training used for groupings, doing whatever material makes sense. - TKD Tigers will compete individually (not side by side) but will be scored side by side against the player in their bracket. - For all other events, regular competition rules will apply. (e.g. Board Breaking, Sparring, Weapons) - Divisions for Taekwondo Tigers will be determined by rank, age and size.